bioc/rifi/README.md

 ```
 #### check the result
 rifi_output and a plot are generated in your directory.
-rifi_output is a summarizedExperiment output containing assay, rowRanges,
+rifi_output is a summarizedExperiment format containing assay, rowRanges, colData and
 metaData.
-More details are on vignette.
+More details could be found on vignette.

 ## Testing